adavidoaiei/LeastFrequentlyUsedCache/README.md

 # Least Frequently Used Cache

-A Least Frequently Cache algorithm implementation which has logarithmic complexity, it's using a binary tree where nodes are linked list of cached elements with the same use count, this binary tree sorts this linked lists by use count.
+A Least Frequently Used Cache algorithm implementation which has logarithmic complexity, it's using a binary tree where nodes are linked list of cached elements with the same use count, this binary tree sorts this linked lists by use count.

 <b>Performance benchmark</b><br>